-Christopher Hardware, a young Jamaican ball winning midfielder who is retrained to play as wing back, already made his senior national team debut during the second part of the season and he also scored his first-ever goal for Jamaica.
+Christopher Hardware, a young Jamaican ball-winning midfielder who is retrained to play as a wing-back, already made his senior national team debut during the second part of the season and he also scored his first-ever goal for Jamaica.

 We also signed Colombian central defender Jainer Portocarrero from Bogotá but it was not enough to satisfy club board as they are very disappointed with the signing Colombian players but until I will be able to get rid of this item in the club vision, they will probably be disappointed as I will have more and more domestic-based squad…

 The season ticket holders have slightly increased again this season, almost about 200 new ticket holders, it would be great to have another big boost same as after the promotion but that would require probably some big signing or continental win (I know, these draws with Tigres in the Champions League final).